meeb/whoisit/README.md

 ## Response data

-While by default `whoisit` returns parsed, summary useful information.
+By default `whoisit` returns parsed, summary useful information.
 This information is *simplified*.
 This means that some information is lost from the raw, original data.
 For example, `whoisit` only returns one entity for each role and doesn't return the date that nameservers were last updated.
 If you need more information than `whoisit` returns by default remember to add `raw=True` to your query and parse the RDAP response yourself.